bgsoftware/company-site/_posts/2019-06-04-emotional-software.md

-title       : Why a Software Purchase Is Absolutely an Emotional One description : ...and doesn't making the right call feel awesome? image       : 2019-06-04-why-a-software-purchase-is-absolutely-an-emotional-one.jpg author      : John Scott comments    : true tags        : [BG Software, Blog, John Scott]
+title       : Why a Software Purchase Is Absolutely an Emotional One description : ...and doesn't making the right call feel awesome? image       : 2019-06-04-why-a-software-purchase-is-absolutely-an-emotional-one.jpg
+image-description: "Link to blog post.
+Smiling man with his face pointed up.
+His eyes are closed and his hands are clenched and held up to his chest." author      : John Scott comments    : true tags        : [BG Software, Blog, John Scott]